 How much does Automist home fire sprinkler cost?

-It is difficult to accurately quote for a residential sprinkler system.
-The only reliable way is to send layout drawings to your chosen installer and they can produce an accurate estimate.
+It isn't easy to accurately quote for a residential sprinkler system.
+The only reliable way is to send a floor plan to your chosen installer, and they can produce an accurate estimate.
 Verification may even require a site visit.

 In a small home after a loft conversion which only requires a partial sprinkler system to cover a small open plan area (25 sqm), the cost of a traditional sprinkler system including a pump and tank costs approximately £2,500, whereas the complete Automist system costs less at approximately £2,000.

 *Prices are guidelines per home (retrofit) and depend on the specific products used, economies of scale, and project complexity.

 Things to be aware of when not buying Automist and opting for traditional sprinklers or watermist systems

 Ensure that your quote covers all the costs required to complete your installation.
 Often, providing an adequate water main is your responsibility unless otherwise quoted.
 There can be expensive additional costs when installing sprinkler systems if your home can not provide the flow required to run your system.

 In many cases, it will be your responsibility to consult with the Local Water Authority and establish whether your system can be installed directly.
 A typical traditional sprinkler system requires a minimum of 100 lpm at 2 bar working pressure.
 If your mains water is insufficient, you would have two options: upgrade via contacting your Local Water Authority or installing a tank and pump.